 Thailand gives travelers experiences of a lifetime.
 From the rich history at the temples and ruins, the aromas and tastes at the bustling local markets, to the excitement on wildlife excursions and the picture perfect paradise on the Islands, it's hard to believe it's all real.
 You're timing your adventure well, as you'll arrive in Chiang Mai in time to celebrate Loy Krathong, a beautiful annual festival celebrating the full moon in the twelfth month of the Thai lunar calendar.

 Welcome to Thailand!
-Upon arrival at the airport in Bangkok, clear Immigration, collect your luggage and exit Customs.
-Proceed to the Arrivals Hall and head towards the meeting point, where you will be greeted by a local representative holding a sign with your name on it.
-They will assist you in the transfer directly to your hotel, for a smooth and easy start to your adventure.
-Check into your room, get settled and spend the rest of the evening as you wish in this urban wonderland!
+Upon arrival at the Suvarnabhumi International Airport in Bangkok, clear Immigration, collect your luggage and exit Customs.
+As you walk out of the Arrivals Hall, you will be greeted at the meeting point by a local representative.
+They will drive you directly to your hotel, for a smooth and easy start to your adventure.
+Check into your room, get settled and spend the rest of the evening in this urban wonderland as you wish!
 (This service is on a private basis.)

 With a population of over eleven million inhabitants, the capital city of Bangkok is Thailand’s largest city.
 The wide variety of attractions, excursions and sights make Bangkok a vibrant and eclectic destination to explore, with something to keep any traveler entertained.
 This cosmopolitan city combines some of Asia’s oldest and most elaborately adorned temples, with modern shopping malls, impressive skyscrapers and bustling markets.
 Take a ride on a Tuk Tuk one evening, to feel the cool tropical breeze and marvel at the bright neon lights.